 An enduring power of attorney only comes into force if you lose capacity to make certain decisions.
 If this happens, your attorney must register it with us for the arrangement to take effect.

 This is similar to the enduring power of attorney you can currently make under the Powers of Attorney Act 1996.
-It is different because under the new law, an enduring power of attorney may include healthcare decisions.
-It is also different because under the new law, we will supervise attorneys and make sure they are doing their job correctly.
+It is different because under the new law, we will supervise attorneys and make sure they are doing their job correctly.